Mechanical joint

-A mechanical joint is a section of a machine which is used to connect one or more mechanical part to another.
-Mechanical joints may be temporary or permanent, most types are designed to be disassembled.
+A mechanical joint is a section of a machine which is used to connect one or more mechanical parts to another.
+Mechanical joints may be temporary or permanent; most types are designed to be disassembled.
 Most mechanical joints are designed to allow relative movement of these mechanical parts of the machine in one degree of freedom, and restrict movement in one or more others.

 Pin

 A pin joint, also called a revolute joint, is a one-degree-of-freedom kinematic pair.
 It constrains the motion of two bodies to pure rotation along a common axis.
 The joint doesn't allow translation, or sliding linear motion.
 This is usually done through a rotary bearing.
 It enforces a cylindrical contact area, which makes it a lower kinematic pair, also called a full joint.

 Prismatic

 A prismatic joint provides a linear sliding movement between two bodies, and is often called a slider, as in the slider-crank linkage.
 A prismatic pair is also called as sliding pair.
 A prismatic joint can be formed with a polygonal cross-section to resist rotation.

 The relative position of two bodies connected by a prismatic joint is defined by the amount of linear slide of one relative to the other one.
 This one parameter movement identifies this joint as a one degree of freedom kinematic pair.

 Prismatic joints provide single-axis sliding often found in hydraulic and pneumatic cylinders.